 Harmonious like these creepy singing angels.

 Are the SAT Subject Tests changing?
 No!
 There will be no new SAT Subject Tests for 2016.
-This means that, unlike on the main SAT, the Subject Tests have five answers choices per question, and there’s a -.25 point penalty for every wrong answer.
+This means that, unlike on the main SAT, most Subject Tests have five answer choices per question, and there’s a -0.25 point penalty for every wrong answer.
+The exception is foreign language Subject tests, which have four answer choices per question, and there's a 1/3 point penalty for every wrong answer.

 The changing format of the SAT does mean that there may be some new and different overlaps between Subject Tests and main SAT content.